larsiusprime/SteamWrap/README.md

 **Automatic steps**

-1. Run setup.bat and enter the values it asks you for
+1. Run setup.bat (windows) or setup.sh (mac/linux) and enter the values it asks you for
-   - This only works when run from windows

 Or you can set it up manually: